mjohnson3038/bike-score-app/README.md

 The ultimate goal is to pass in a route and calculate the score based on this.

 Right now, API integration is not complete, therefore, users must submit each factor (elevation gain, bike path availability, etc.) through the API.
+I may eventually add documentation but that can be accomodated through Flask.

 ## Thought process